Le Fornet, Val d’Isère

 Olympic triple gold medalist Jean-Claude Killy grew up in Val d’Isère, and the men’s Downhill, Super-G and Giant Slalom of the 1992 Albertville Winter Olympic Games were held on the Face de Bellevarde (known affectionately as ‘La Face’).

-We mustn’t forget Val d’Isere and Le Fornet’s excellent cuisine, with the chic Savoyade style restaurant the Fondue Factory having just opened in the winter of 2015.
-Not only do they serve classic local dishes at reasonable prices, but they also boast an all new Ski Museum so you can scratch up on local ski history while you wait for your cheese to melt.
+Val d’Isère and Le Fornet’s offer exquisite cuisine, with the chic Savoyade style restaurant the Fondue Factory having opened in the winter of 2015.
+They serve classic local dishes at reasonable prices, they also boast an all new Ski Museum so you can scratch up on local ski history while you wait for your cheese to melt.
 If cheese isn’t your thing, the 1789 is a small and intimate traditional steakhouse with steak cooked on an open fire – a perfect way to end a long day on the slopes.
 On the ski run into Le Fornet the mountain restaurant Edelweis is nestled half way down the blue Magnard run.
-They offer excellent French cuisine with a modern twist served on their terrace with exceptional views of the valley.
-The bars and restaurants in the main village of Val d’Isere are accessible via the regular free 5 minute shuttle bus that picks up from directly outside our Chalet Amelie and runs until 2am.
+They offer a modern twist on French cuisine served on their terrace with exceptional views of the valley.
+The bars and restaurants in the main village of Val d’Isère are accessible via the regular free 5 minute shuttle bus that picks up directly outside our Chalet Amelie and runs until 2am.

-For those wanting to get an early night and make the most of the epic ski area on your door step at Chalet Amelie, you can relax on our sunny south-facing balcony and terrace and enjoy the idyllic mountain views.
-Dinner is kicked off with a complimentary glass of presseco or cocktail served with canapés in the lounge at 7.15pm, you will then settle into your 4-course dinner including local cheeseboard with free flowing wine in the company of our mature and experienced staff and fellow like-minded guests.
+Those wanting to get an early night and make the most of the epic ski area on your door step at Chalet Amelie can relax on our sunny south-facing balcony and terrace and enjoy the idyllic mountain views.
+Dinner is kicked off with a complimentary glass of presseco or cocktail served with canapés in the lounge at 7.15pm, followed by a 4-course dinner, an inclusive local cheeseboard and free flowing wine.
+Enjoy dinner in the company of our mature and experienced staff and fellow like-minded guests!